-Secure the best salary and compensation package.
+Secure the best salary and compensation package

 Salary negotiations can be incredibly stressful.
 On one hand, you don't want to miss out on a job opportunity by overestimating your value or pitching above the salary limit.
-On the other hand, you deserve fair compensation and should ensure you receive that.
+On the other hand, you deserve fair compensation and should ensure that you receive that.

 Opening the discussion and keeping it moving is a skill.
-To help guide you, this article takes you through the process step by step to make sure that both you and the company are satisfied with the outcome of your salary negotiation.
+To help guide you, this article takes you through the process step by step, to make sure that both you and the company are satisfied with the outcome of your salary negotiation.

 In the euphoria of securing a new job, many people simply accept the first offer they're given.
 Fear of missing out on their dream role leads them to gratefully accept immediately.